jaanhavi0/Jaanhavi-website/README.md

-#  Jaanhavi;s Website — INTELLIGENCE NODE
+#  Jaanhavi's Website — INTELLIGENCE NODE

 > This isn’t just a website.
 This is a command terminal.